MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/configure-firewall-settings-for-dpm.md

 - Configure an incoming exception for sqlservr.exe for the DPM instance of the SQL Server to allow TCP on port 80.
 The report server listens for HTTP requests on port 80.

 - The default instance of the database engine listens on TCP port 1433.
-This setting can be changed.
-To use the SQL Server Browser service to connect to instances that don’t listen on the default 1433 port, you’ll need UDP port 1434.
+You can change this setting.
+To use the SQL Server Browser service to connect to instances that don’t listen on the default 1433 port, you need UDP port 1434.

 - By default, a named instance of the SQL Server uses Dynamic ports.
 This setting can be changed.